CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
 * Refactor Entity class
-   * need to move some functions into SceneObject (id)
    * need to overhaul graphics classes or something because it's very clunky
       * In the scene rendering, entity draw and entity update show most time spent in profiler
       * refactor entity component hierarchy